NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > Draw near to me, hear this: from the beginning I [Jehovah] have not spoken in secret, from the time it came to be I have been there.
 And now Jehovah has sent me, and his Spirit.

 In the surrounding verses, Jehovah God is speaking.
 However in verse 16 Jehovah suddenly says **Jehovah has sent me, and his Spirit.** So Jehovah sent Jehovah and the Spirit of Jehovah.
 There are three characters here, one Jehovah who sends, one Jehovah who is sent and the Spirit of Jehovah who is also sent.
 These are the three persons of God, the Father who sends, the Son who is sent, and the Holy Spirit who also goes out from God.

+## Isaiah 63:10

+> But they rebelled and grieved his Holy Spirit; therefore he turned to be their enemy, and himself fought against them.

+This scripture says that God's Holy Spirit can be **grieved**.
+Having complex emotions like grief is something only persons can have.
+This proves the personhood of the Holy Spirit.

 ## Jeremiah 17:10